ckeditor/ckeditor4-react/README.md

 ### Customizing editor version / `ckeditor.js` URL

 By default CKEditor integration will use the latest CKEditor version in standard-all preset available on CDN.
 Naturally you are not limited to CDN and can link your custom CKEditor 4 URL.

-You can customize preset, version using `CKEditor.customLink` or `window.CKEDITOR_CUSTOM_URL` variables.
+You can customize preset, version using `CKEditor.customLink` variable:

 ```javascript
 import CKEditor from 'ckeditor4-react';